mahnaz007/ImagePreprocessing/docs/usage.md

     echo "Log saved for $participant_id at $output_dir/${participant_id}_validation_log.txt" done
 ```

+`TODO: add common errors and warnings`
+**Common Errors and Warnings**
+Note that all errors need to be resolved, while warnings do not, though they should be considered.

+Common Errors:
+-

 ### 3. Defacing
 This tool performs defacing on the anatomical NIfTI files to remove participants' facial features.
 This step utilizes Pydeface to process the files stored in the anat folder.